All Products

 Target Value

-Choose Scaling Rules and Event-triggered Tasks > Scaling Rules.
-On the page that appears, find the target tracking scaling rule you want to view.
-Then, click the corresponding ID to go to the rule details page.
-You can also click the event-triggered task associated with the rule to view the monitoring information about the task.
+On the Scaling Rules and Event-triggered Tasks > Scaling Rules tab, find the target tracking scaling rule that you created and click the scaling rule ID to view its details.
+You can click an associated event-triggered task to view its monitoring information.

-After you create a target tracking scaling rule, two event-triggered tasks are automatically created.
-Choose Scaling Rules and Event-triggered Tasks > Event-triggered Tasks > Event-triggered Task (Hybrid Cloud Monitoring).
-On the page that appears, find the desired event-triggered task and click the ID to go to the task details page.
-Then, view the metric calculations.
+After you create a target tracking scaling rule, two Event-triggered Task (Hybrid Cloud Monitoring) are automatically created.
+On the Scaling Rules and Tasks > Event-triggered Tasks > Event-triggered Task (Hybrid Cloud Monitoring) tab, find the corresponding task and click its ID to go to the task details page and view the calculated metric values.

 • View scaling activities

-On the Scaling Activities tab of the scaling group details page, view the logs of scaling activities that occurred in the scaling group.
+On the Scaling Activities tab, view the logs of scaling activities in the scaling group.

 Parameter